Route 66 Times header image

 x1876 La Grange School

-This little stone school is the oldest school building in the district.
-It was restore between 2013 and 2016 ... read more
+From 96 take 130 north to Kroll Rd.
+This is the oldest school building in the district.
+It was restored between 2013 and ... read more

 xRed Oak II